apollo

 • Dicorate ER Tablet 1g can be taken with or without food, or as advised by the doctor.

-• Your doctor may adjust the dose and frequency of this medication based on your medical condition.
+• It is usually taken once daily; however, your doctor may adjust the dose and frequency based on your medical condition.

 How Dicorate ER Tablet 1g Works